Universal pragmatics: Communicative action

 There are a number of ways to approach Habermas's project of developing a formal pragmatic analysis of communication.
 Because Habermas developed it in order to have a normative and philosophical foundation for his critical social theory, most of the inroads into formal pragmatics start from sociology, specifically with what is called action theory.
 Action theory concerns the nature of human action, especially the manner in which collective actions are coordinated in a functioning society.

-The coordination and integration of social action has been explained in many ways by many theories.
+The coordination and integration of social action have been explained in many ways by many theories.
 Rational choice theory and game theory are two examples, which describe the integration of individuals into social groups by detailing the complex manner in which individuals motivated only by self-interest will form mutually beneficial and cooperative social arrangements.
 In contrast to these, Habermas has formulated a theory of communicative action.
 (Habermas 1984; 1987) This theory and the project of developing a formal pragmatic analysis of communication are inseparable.

 Habermas makes a series of distinctions in the service of explaining social action.
 The first major differentiation he makes is between two social realms, the system and the lifeworld.
 These designate two distinct modes of social integration: